MantasVaistaras/SortingUsingThreads/README.md

 The first line of the input file is an integer specifying how many words there are in the file.
 The rest of the file contains all the words to be sorted separated by line breaks.

-Quick Sort Algorith was chosen to be implemented for this project.
+Quick Sort Algorithm was chosen to be implemented for this project.
 The average complexity is n*log(n).

 The manual testing is implemented to check if the list really gets sorted.